Skip to main content

 Reporting adverse events

-The TGA also tracks adverse events (unintended and sometimes harmful occurrences) related to therapeutic goods, including blood transfusions and blood products.
+The TGA also tracks adverse events (unintended and sometimes harmful occurrences) related to blood transfusions and blood products.

 Learn more about reporting adverse events to the TGA(Opens in a new tab/window).